wtsi-hgi/wes-qc/docs/wxs-qc_setup.md

-# How to set up an run the WxS-QC pipeline
+# How to set up and run the WxS-QC pipeline

 The pipeline code is infrastructure agnostic and can run on a single machine.
 However, Hail data structures are “heavy” in terms of storage space and memory.